MystenLabs/sui-dev-newsletter/bin/sui-dev-newsletter-07.md

 ### Tools

+* [Sui dApp Starter](https://github.com/kkomelin/sui-dapp-starter) - a full-stack starter, focused on DX, includes integration with Suibase and Local Sui Explorer, and provides a Randomness-powered demo dapp and a set of helpful React primitives, such as useTransact, Balance, Faucet and others.
+The project was built during the Sui Overflow hackathon.

 ### Improvement Proposals (SIPs) - All Open SIPs

 Below is a list of all the open proposals as of now.
 To see the actual proposal text, click on the `Files Changed` tab.
 If you'd like, you can provide your input directly in the GitHub issue.